 This format is deprecated and SHOULD NOT BE USED.

-It is fairly clear the originator of the format did not intend to accommodate multiple branch libraries, given that the format caps the available namespace to 10,000 barcodes per year TOTAL.
+It is fairly clear the originator of the format did not intend to accomodate multiple branch libraries, given that the format caps the available namespace to 10,000 barcodes per year TOTAL.

 Also, the question of what to do with an item that changes branch is unsettled.
 Nothing prevents the barcode from working fine, but it will look out of place with the old branchcode in it.
 Rebarcoding a single item is trivial, but if you consider the scenario of branches being consolidated, it is an unnecessary burden to force the rebarcoding of thousands of items, especially when the format will limit you to under 10,000 on the year!